ckormanyos/extended_complex/README.md

 ```

 The graph below shows the absolute value of the complex-valued
-Riemann-zeta function on a small section of the critical line.
+Riemann-zeta function on a small segment of the critical line.
-Several of the first roots are visible.
+The first $7$ non-trivial zeros are visible.

 ![](./images/zeta_critical_strip.jpg)